nvdaes/readFeeds/readme.md

 * Your old text files used in previous versions will be automatically imported into the new OPML format when the add-on is started.
 * The copy and restore feeds feature has been replaced with the ability to import from and save to OPML files.
 * Non well-formed feeds can be processed before being added to make them compatible with the add-on.
+* In the Read Feeds settings panel, a new option allows to show article dates on the List of articles dialog.

 ## Changes for 12.0